 The real work of RevOps is in defining shared goals, mapping the customer journey, and creating processes that ensure a smooth handoff between teams.
 Technology supports these efforts, but it can’t create them.
 True alignment comes from a strategic commitment to operating as one unified revenue team.
 That’s why partnering with an expert who provides a proven framework can make all the difference in achieving scalable success.

-Common RevOps Misconceptions
+Clearing Up Common RevOps Misconceptions

 As more tech companies adopt a Revenue Operations framework, a few myths have started to circulate.
 It’s easy to get the wrong idea about what RevOps is and who it’s for.
 Let's clear up some of the most common misconceptions so you can see the real value it can bring to your team.
 Getting past these myths is the first step toward building a truly aligned and efficient revenue engine.
 When you understand what RevOps is not, you can better grasp what it can do for your company’s growth.

-"It's just another name for sales ops."
+"Isn't RevOps just another name for Sales Ops?"

 I hear this one a lot, and it’s an easy mistake to make.
 Sales operations is a familiar concept, but it’s only one piece of the puzzle.
 Sales ops focuses specifically on making the sales team more efficient.
 It’s concerned with things like territory planning, lead management, and sales forecasting.